 As your site’s visitors scroll through the homepage, images of food and drink slowly zoom in and out, while strategically placed calls to action (CTAs) encourage them to explore your menus and learn more about your restaurant.
 Links to your social media pages on the header help to further expand your online presence.

 All the built-in pages are well-designed and easy to navigate.
-The Chef’s Menu and Bar Menu pages, like the homepage, use enticing photos to stir up interest.
 The Reservations page has a helpful Google map integration next to instructions on how to get to your place, plus a section for describing your delivery arrangements.

 Clinical Psychologist’s muted design indicates calm and supportive professionalism, which is good for mental health professionals and life coaches.
 The color scheme, made of shades of light gray and white, is soothing and clinical.
-The kit’s grid-like layout makes it easy for potential clients to learn about your practice.
+And the kit’s grid-like layout makes it easy for potential clients to learn about your practice.

 This website kit has all the pages needed by health and wellness professionals, including: details on the treatments you offer; an ‘about’ page; a blog for attracting clicks and reinforcing your expertise; a pricing and insurance info page; and a contact page.
 A Google Maps widget is embedded to make it easy for clients to find you.